pab47/quadruped/a1_waypoint/read_me.txt

 Nov 25, 2022

-This code has been tested on a mac using mujoco200.
+This code has been tested on a mac (intel chip) using mujoco200.

 Pre-reqs
 1) gsl libraries.
 Download gsl. cd to the gsl folder then type ./configure, make, sudo make install